LA umbilical disorders

 Umbilical infections are most commonly seen in calves.
 Camelids and foals can also present with umbilical infections; these animals tend to be much sicker and present at a younger age.

 Normally the urachus dissolves and is not present at birth.
-The umbilical arteries turn into the round ligaments of the bladder.
-The umbilical vein becomes the falciform ligament (aka the round ligament of the liver).
+The umbilical arteries (n=2) turn into the round ligaments of the bladder.
+The umbilical vein (n=1) becomes the falciform ligament (aka the round ligament of the liver).

 Any of the umbilical structures can become infected.
 If infected, they tend to not dissolve normally.
 Urachal infections are the most common; umbilical vein infections the least common.
+It is common to have an umbilical hernia with an umbilical infection (see hernia section).

 Diagnostics